William Waldorf Astor: Move to England

 In 1895, he built a gothic mansion on London's Victoria Embankment at Two Temple Place overlooking the River Thames.
 He commissioned architect John Loughborough Pearson to design a $1.5 million building, a "crenellated Tudor stronghold" which he used as an office for managing his extensive holdings.

 Astor made several business acquisitions while he lived in London.
 In 1892, he purchased the Pall Mall Gazette, and in 1893 established the Pall Mall Magazine.
 In 1911 he acquired The Observer, a national newspaper.
 In 1912 he sold the Magazine, and in 1914 made a present of the Gazette and The Observer, with the building in Newton Street and its contents, to his son Waldorf Astor.

 In 1903, he acquired the Hever Castle Estate near Edenbridge, Kent, about 30 miles south of London.
 The estate of over 3,500 acres had at its centre a castle built in 1270 where Anne Boleyn lived as a child.
 Astor invested a great deal of time and money in restoring the castle, building what is known as the "Tudor Village", and creating a lake and lavish gardens.
 He also added the Italian Garden (including fernery) to display his collection of statuary and ornaments.

 In 1906, he gave his eldest son Waldorf Astor and his new daughter-in-law, Nancy Witcher Langhorne, the Cliveden estate as well as the Sancy diamond as wedding presents.
+The stone had been purchased earlier from the art dealer A.K.Rudanovsky, whose firm handled several prominent European jewels at the time.
 Nancy Astor (as she became on her marriage) became Britain's first seated female Member of Parliament.

 In 1908, building on his success with the Waldorf-Astoria Hotel in New York, Astor financed the Waldorf Hotel in London's West End.